HaleTom/deeplearning.ai_notes/notes/wk3.md

 ## Computing a Neural Network's output for a single input

-With a single logistic unit, $z = w^Tx + b$, the weights being organised as a row vector, multipled by $x$, a column vector.
+With a single logistic unit, $z = w^Tx + b$, the weights being organised as a row vector, multiplied by $x$, a column vector.

 With multiple units in a layer, the weights for each unit are still organised as rows of $W$, one for each unit.